How Sleep Headphones Can Help You to Lucid Dream

 One such product is the iBand+, a wrap around wearable unit which not only provides auditory stimulus, but visual aids to help enter a lucid dream during REM.
 There are similar products which do the visual part, like the Remee sleep mask, but not many which have this more holistic and immersive experience.

 Unfortunately most of these products are in the beta stages and need more funding to help launch them.
 With the effects and feasibility of lucid dreaming still at a speculative stage, you can see why it might be difficult to get investment.
 However, if one focuses on the possibility that lucid dreaming is indeed achievable, the potential for self-improvement of both the individual and the species at large is vast.

 If you have some experiences of lucid dreaming and would like to share with the community, please leave us a comment below.
 Let us know if you have used our beginner's guide and whether or not it was successful.

-If you want to read similar articles to How Sleep Headphones Can Help You to Lucid Dream, we recommend you visit our Mental health category.
+If you'd like to read similar articles to How Sleep Headphones Can Help You to Lucid Dream, we recommend you browse around our Mental health category.